-It was embarrassing news for Summit and Lionsgate for multiple reasons: The previous commitment to a two-part finale, the inability to move forward with just one more movie, and the fact that their plot diversions from the books only hurt box office revenues and lost fans.
+It was embarrassing for the studio for multiple reasons: Their previous commitment to a two-part theatrical finale, the inability to move forward with just one more movie, and the fact that diverting from the source material only lost fans and hurt box office revenue.

-Actors who’ve dropped out of ‘Ascendant’
+Actors who dropped out of ‘Allegiant, Part 2’

 - Shailene Woodley (February 2017): “No. I’m not going to be on the television show.”